Salakksson/autoc/README.md

 ## Licencing & contibuting

 - If this code results in your computer setting aflame or any other issues you are responsible.
-- If you choose to contribute keep the code as simple as possible, don't add unnecessary dependancies.
+- If you choose to contribute keep the code as simple as possible, don't add unnecessary dependencies.